orangeblooms/usagi/README.md

 ## Features

 - Responds to greetings in Slack messages.
-- Supports a custom `/display` command to interact with the bot for displaying content.
+- Supports a custom commands to interact with the bot for displaying content.
 - Can display poems, the contents of files, or save poems to files.
 - Handles different parameters like content ID, weekly scheduling, and file names.